GrzegorzStary/Rent-It/README.md

 ## Solution

-Rent-It centralizes everything needed for a smooth rental experience comprehensive item listings, easy date-based reservations, transparent pricing, and secure checkout into one platform.
+Rent-It centralizes everything needed for a smooth rental experience comprehensive item listings, easy date based reservations, transparent pricing, and secure checkout into one platform.
 By leveraging modern web technologies, the platform ensures consistent performance, user security, and seamless navigation across all devices.

 ## Scope